doselect/docs.doselect.com/source/includes/_invite_api.md

 Optionally, you can add a `suppress_email=True` GET parameter to the URL if you do not want the candidate to receive an invitation email from DoSelect.

+If you need to schedule a test, it can be done by setting the `start_time` and `expiry` of the invite accordingly.

 JSON payload attributes:

 Field      | Required | Type | Description